 Andy Horowitz is Assistant Professor of History, and is affiliated with the programs in Environmental Studies and City, Culture, and Community.
 He specializes in modern American urban, environmental, and Southern history.

 Horowitz’s teaching ranges across five centuries of American history: north, south, east, and west, from city to wilderness.
-His course offerings include Twentieth Century America, American Environmental History, American Disasters: Political, Cultural, and Environmental Histories, The Katrina Disaster, and Wilderness and Wastelands in the American Imagination.
+His course offerings include Twentieth Century America, American Environmental History, American Disasters: Political, Cultural, and Environmental Histories, The Katrina Disaster, Wilderness and Wastelands in the American Imagination, and The Climate Crisis.
 As a graduate student, he was awarded Yale’s Prize Teaching Fellowship twice.
 At Tulane, his teaching has been recognized with a William L. Duren ’26 Professorship.

 Katrina: A History, 1915-2015 (Harvard University Press, 2020)

-Critical Disaster Studies: New Perspectives on Vulnerability, Resilience, and Risk, co-edited with Jacob Remes (University of Pennsylvania Press, forthcoming 2021)
+Critical Disaster Studies, co-edited with Jacob Remes (University of Pennsylvania Press, forthcoming 2021)